tstavropoulos/Musegician/README.md

 ## About The Developer

 I like Music.
 I like the artistic vision that Studio Recordings represent.
 I like occasionally listening to live recordings of music.
-I do not like it when Shuffle results in too many live recordings playing.
-I hate it when Shuffle plays two different recordings of the same song back-to-back.
+I do not like it when a music player's Shuffle results in too many live recordings playing.
+I hate it when a music player's Shuffle plays two different recordings of the same song back-to-back.
 I would like to fix that.